goodpea2/brick-v10/README.md

 ## Core Gameplay Loop

-The game is a modern take on the classic brick breaker genre, incorporating rogue-like progression, resource management, and deep customization.
+The game is a modern take on the brick breaker genre, incorporating rogue-like progression, resource management, and deep customization.
 The player aims a ball, launches it, and destroys bricks on the screen.

 *   **Aiming & Firing**: The player clicks and drags to aim a trajectory line, then releases to fire.
 *   **Ball Health**: Balls have HP.
 Hitting walls reduces HP.
 If HP reaches zero, the ball is destroyed.